huggingface/hub-docs/docs/hub/model-cards.md

 ### Evaluation Results

 You can even specify your **model's eval results** in a structured way, which will allow the Hub to parse, display, and even link them to Papers With Code leaderboards.
-See how to format this data [in the metadata spec](https://github.com/huggingface/hub-docs/blob/main/modelcard.md?plain=1).
+See how to format this data in [Model Card specifications](https://github.com/huggingface/hub-docs/blob/main/modelcard.md?plain=1).

 Here is a partial example (omitting the eval results part):
 ```yaml